 - Regular team-building events and activities can do wonders for your employee satisfaction.

-For many families, one of the most important factors when choosing what work environment to join is parental leave, and companies are taking notice.
-For example, Netflix offers 52 weeks of paid parental leave to the birth parent and non-birth parent (which includes adopted children).
+For many families, one of the most important factors when choosing what work environment to join is parental leave and companies are taking notice.
+For example, Netflix offers 52 weeks of paid parental leave to the birth parent and non-birth parent (which includes adopted children), one of the longest leaves in all of corporate culture.
 In comparison, the median parental leave at other major tech companies is 18 weeks.

 This is one of the biggest opportunities for developing CSR.
 Encourage environmental awareness throughout your ranks, but remember that businesses, not individuals, are responsible for virtually all global emissions.